cwream/cwream/README.md

    idle ( away ): usually either making a pony, or afk!

    do not disturb ( busy ): usually afk, do not interact unless a friend~

+   extra: if i'm hiding myself then it probably means DO NOT INTERACT im probably sad or in a bad mood ( will not respond to you )

 — — — — — — — —